Poincar\'e-like extension Mixing Higgs and Gauge Fields in a U(1) symmetric model: Towards Symmetry Breaking

 \section{Towards Symmetry Breaking}

-We study preliminarily the response of the considered models (stability, breaking, etc.) under extra invariant multiplets with non--zero vacuum expectation value (VEV).
-First we consider a stage with NPE--symmetry.
-A standard symmetry breaking mechanism includes a multiplet usually in the fundamental representation.
-We do not know yet such a fundamental irreps for the NPE, which will be the subject of another endeavor.
-Naively, one could expect a multiplet including Lorentz spinors, since they are the fundamental representation of the Lorentz symmetry.
+We are conducting a preliminary investigation into the behavior of the considered models, examining aspects such as stability and symmetry breaking, under the influence of additional invariant multiplets with non-zero vacuum expectation values (VEV).

+Initially, we focus on a scenario characterized by NPE symmetry.
+In standard symmetry--breaking mechanisms, a multiplet in the fundamental representation typically plays a crucial role.
+However, the identification of such fundamental irreps for the NPE remains an open question and will be the subject of future exploration.
+A plausible expectation is that such a multiplet might include Lorentz spinors, given that they constitute the fundamental representation of Lorentz symmetry.